 SHA STUDENT ATHLETIC CODE OF CONDUCT

-1. The athletic program will serve as an educational means through which the student may develop his/her physical, mental, emotional, and social characteristics to their fullest extent.
+- The athletic program will serve as an educational means through which the student may develop his/her physical, mental, emotional, and social characteristics to his/her fullest extent.

 Application of the Athletic Code

 When a student voluntarily participates in interscholastic athletics, he/she agrees to abide by the Sacred Heart Academy Athletic Code throughout his/her school career.
-A student may neither attend try-outs nor practice with a team until he/she has submitted, along with a physical form, a signed acknowledgement form, including a parent/guardian signature, agreeing to abide by the Athletic Code.
+A student may neither attend try-outs nor practice with a team until he/she has submitted, along with a physical form, and concussion acknowledgement form, a signed acknowledgment form, including a parent/guardian signature, agreeing to abide by the Athletic Code.
 This Athletic Code applies to candidates, members, and managers of all athletic teams.

 A. Calendar Application